 So I did.
 One at a time, I took the ringleaders aside.
 Beginning with Charlie Lindbergh Jr., I whispered:

-“I like you.
-I like you when you follow the rules.
+“I like you when you follow the rules.
 I like you when you break the rules.
 I like you when you’re somewhere in between.
+I just like you.
 When I woke up this morning, I didn’t know you were going to be in my day, but you were.
 And I’m glad.”
-And, at the prompting of the Holy Spirit, I leaned forward with a crooked, wobbly smile.
+At the prompting of the Holy Spirit, I leaned forward with a crooked, wobbly smile.

 A similar smile crept over each child’s face.

 Here’s what I learned:

 - When we want to turn a situation around, we can surprise people with proactive, unconditional love.
 Sometimes difficult people are fearful people.
 Perfect love casts out fear (1 John 4:18).
 Perfect love forgives.

 - In moments of chaos and confusion, the fruit of the Spirit of love has authority.
 Regardless of our emotions, love sweetens the deal.
 Love always forgives.

 Did I feel super spiritual that day?
 Not really.
 Once I got home, tears dripped from my chin.
 The disrespect got the better of me.

 But somewhere under those hot tears, in my heart, I knew I’d planted seeds of agape.

-And who knows what might happen to that seed?
-Of those that weren’t snatchified by birds, bouncified off rocks, scorchified by sun rays, witherified by shallowness, or chokified by thorns?
+Hey, who knows what might happen to that seed – you know, those that weren’t snatchified by birds, bouncified off rocks, or scorchified by sun rays?
+What about the seeds witherfied by shallowness or chokified by thorns?
 Maybe, just maybe, some miscreant seeds will make their way down into the soil, and multiply 30fold, 60fold, or 100fold.
+It could happen.

 But what if no seed seems to take root?